packetghostyt/packetghostyt/data-broker-removal.md

 ## 🔍 What Is This?

 This project ranks and scores personal data broker removal services using a weighted, ethics-focused system.
 It's designed to help privacy-conscious users find **tools that actually work**, not tools with the best marketing.
-Discord: Discord: https://discord.gg/37SEcvkm

 No sponsored rankings.
 No shady money.
 Just real research.